FredericaBernkastel/space-filling/readme.md

 - Any shapes which can be represented with SDF: curves, regular polygons, non-convex and disjoint areas, fractals or any sets with non-integer hausdorff dimension (as long as the distance can be approximated).

 ### Argmax2D
 SDF is stored as a discrete bitmap, with memory layout reminiscent of z-order curve.
-On each iteration, the solver is guaranteed to find **global maxima**, but increasing precision requires quadratic memory.
+Solver is guaranteed to always find **global maxima**, but increasing precision requires quadratic memory.

 ### GD-ADF
 A paper "Adaptively Sampled Distance Fields" (doi:[10.1145/344779.344899](https://dl.acm.org/doi/10.1145/344779.344899)) offered an idea of reducing memory consumption, however it was very elaborate to not include _any_ hints for a practical implementation.
 The only one being - using polynomial approximations for every node of the k-d tree; however, current work takes a different path - by storing function primitives themselves in each node (bucket).
 Redundant primitive elimination within a bucket was performed using [interior-point method](https://en.wikipedia.org/wiki/Interior-point_method).
-ADF itself implements SDF trait, allowing for complex fields composed of millions of primitives to be sampled efficiently — as opposed to computing it directly (with quadratic complexity in nature).
+ADF itself implements SDF trait, allowing for complex fields composed of millions of primitives to be sampled efficiently — as opposed to computing it directly — with quadratic complexity in nature.
 However, primitive elimination is not yet perfect.
 An elimination algorithm which is both precise and fast enough will be a subject of further theoretical research.

 Once the representation is obtained, the role of optimizer takes place.
 For practical purposes, gradient descent with exponential convergence has been chosen — making GD-ADF a **local maxima** algorithm; as described by following equation: